dragan-stepanovic/dragan-stepanovic.github.io/_posts/2019-12-13-low-inventory-building-quality-in.md

 title:  "Build quality in by reducing inventory"
 ---

-Reducing inventory accelerates feedback, so THE way to build quality in is to reduce inventory and thus shorten the feedback loop.
+Reducing inventory accelerates the feedback, so THE way to build quality in is to reduce inventory and thus shorten the feedback loop.

 The larger the inventory, the more incentive to __not__ intervene and thus bad quality builds up.